Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 - **Newsletter form** - Off by default.
 Same semantics as on the legacy Form widget — when on, the per-form **Newsman List** and **Newsman Segment** below are hidden (submissions go to the list and segment configured in **NewsMAN > Sync**) and the form becomes eligible to be the **Source Form** for the API v1 `subscriber.list` export.

 - **Newsman List** - Visible only when **Send to Newsman** is on and **Newsletter form** is off.
 Pick the Newsman list that should receive submissions.
-The dropdown is shared with the legacy Forms integration: lists come from your Newsman account using the API Key and User ID configured in **NewsMAN > Settings**, cached for 10 minutes.
+The dropdown is shared with the legacy Forms integration: lists come from your Newsman account using the API Key and User ID configured in **NewsMAN > Settings**, cached for 10 minutes. **Important:** do not pick the same list as the one configured in **NewsMAN > Sync** unless you intend submissions to land in your global newsletter list.
+To send to that list, turn on **Newsletter form** above instead.

 - **Newsman Segment** - Visible under the same conditions as **Newsman List**.
 Optional, list-scoped — same behavior as on the legacy Form widget.